NI-Measurement-Plug-Ins/abstraction-layer-python/docs/HAL in Measurement Plug-In.md

 Hardware Abstraction Layer (HAL) enables users to develop applications agnostic of instrument models of a type (like DMM).
-HAL in Measurement Plug-ins allows users to work with different instrument models without modifying the implementation.
-This HAL implementation leverages pins from the pin map.
+HAL in Measurement Plug-ins allows users to work with different instrument models of the same type (like DMM or SMU) without modifying the implementation.
+This HAL implementation leverages pins from the pin map to determine the instrument model implementation to execute the operation.

+Example usage - A Measurement Plug-in developed with a logic to measure voltage using a DMM can be enable to use a NI DMM, Keysight 34401A or HP 3458A without changes to the measurement logic by leveraging the HAL for DMM type.

 ## Pre-requisites